 Our partners identify areas where communities have limited access to health facilities.
 With our funding, our partners organise mobile outreach clinics in the rural communities we work in and employ Ministry of Health clinicians to provide a range of basic health services.
 These include HIV counselling and testing, immunisations, nutrition screening, treatment for malaria, diarrhoea, respiratory infections, skin complaints, worms, some cancer screening and referrals.

-- On average, each day clinic provides over 1,000 basic health care services and to date we have provided over 750,000 services.
+- On average, each day clinic provides over 1,000 basic health care services and to date we have reached nearly 700,000 people with those services.